pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-high-low-avg.md

 ## Aggregation Pipeline

-Define a single pipeline ready to perform the aggregation:
+Define a pipeline ready to perform the aggregation:

 ```javascript
 var pipeline = [